robriks/remix-ide/docs/file_explorer.md

 ## File Manipulation

-Click on the new file icon (**E.**), an input for a new the file’s name will appear in the **Explorer**.
+Click on the new file icon (**E.**), an input for a new file’s name will appear in the **Explorer**.
 Once a name is entered, the new empty file will open in the Editor.

 ![](images/a-file-explorer-new-file2.png)